Akshaysmk07/Video-Recommendation-System/README.md

     - Unit tests are written for each model to ensure correctness.
     - API testing ensures that the endpoints return the correct recommendations.

-## License
-* This project is licensed under the MIT License - see the LICENSE file for details.

 ### Key Points Addressed:
 - **Model Selection**: Justified the use of hybrid models that combine content-based and collaborative filtering to handle diverse user needs.